 Let us conclude with an example that demonstrates the use of OLE automation in practice.
 The example uses TextMaker's Documents collection which represents all currently opened documents.
 First, the number of opened documents is retrieved, then the names of all open documents are given.
 Finally, the documents are closed.

 Hint: Detailed information on the subjects "BasicMaker and TextMaker" and "BasicMaker and PlanMaker" can be found in their respective chapters.

 '''

+Sub Main

 Dim tm As Object

 Set tm = CreateObject("TextMaker.Application")

-tm.Visible = TRUE ' Make TM visible
+tm.Visible = TRUE

+' Make TM visible

+tm.Activate

 ' Bring TM into the foreground

-tm.Activate

-tm.Documents.Add

 ' Create three new documents

 tm.Documents.Add

 tm.Documents.Add

+tm.Documents.Add

 Print tm.Documents.Count & " Documents opened"

 Dim x As Object

 For Each x in tm.Documents

-Print x.Name ' Gives the names of the documents
+' Gives the names of the documents

+Print x.Name

 Next

-tm.Documents.Close ' Close all documents
+' Close all documents

+tm.Documents.Close

-Set tm = Nothing ' Cut connection to TM
+' Cut connection to TM

+Set tm = Nothing

+End Sub

 '''